HealthX-Lab/CLIP-SVD/assets/RUN.md

 python read_base2new_results.py --dataset_type natural --output_name natural_base2new_results.csv --output_dir outputs_base2new
 ```

-# Interpreting the singular values
+# Interpreting the Singular Values

 You can run the following scripts to see interpret the adapted CLIP and BiomedCLIP models: